ChillarAnand/avilpage.com/p/draft.md

 Don't take anywhere unnecessarily
 Kiss launcher

 A design that could save millions of dollars https://web.archive.org/web/20140819035349/https://www.theguardian.com/news/datablog/2014/aug/18/how-much-time-would-a-reversible-usb-cable-save

 Confessions of a software engineer

+why i had to write a software program at midnight for modi & ivanka trump?

 It all starts with a problem
 Job search
 Interview